mattiase/wraptest/README.md

 character at an unfortunate position, the result can be the visual disappearance of a printing character.

-GNU Grep uses EL (Erase in Line) in an attempt to keep the background colour right when using colourised output.
+GNU Grep uses EL (Erase in Line) in an attempt to control the background colour.
 Since EL resets LCF, this can lead to characters going missing (see bug reports [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=712024), [here](https://bugzilla.redhat.com/show_bug.cgi?id=1006310) and [here](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=15444)).